pumasight/walleth/README.md

 - `Build` > `Generate Signed Bundle APK` > 🔘`APK`
 - Now create a code signing signature for yourself.
 Save the keystore to a path you can find it again, and set/remember the passwords (so you can use the same code sig if you have to repeat this.)
 - Select the build variant `noGethNoFirebaseForFDdroidOnlineRelease`
 - Sign with the v2 method only, v1 is ancient and not required.
-If you're running an android version that requires this for app installs, you shouldn't be messing with valuable data like crypto on that device and the WallEth app probably won't work.
+If you're running an android version that requires this for app installs, you shouldn't be messing with valuable data like crypto on that device and the WallΞTH app probably won't work.

 ### It's building...
 - Cross your fingers.